Home /

 The arts at MIT are rooted in experimentation, risk taking, and imaginative problem solving.
 The Institute offers highly regarded degree programs in architectural design; art, culture, and technology; comparative media studies; history, theory, and criticism of architecture and art; music; theater arts; and writing.
 Undergraduate minors are also offered in several of these fields.
 Many MIT faculty have received awards in recognition of their work in the arts, including the Pulitzer Prize, Grammy Award, Guggenheim Fellowship, and MacArthur Fellowship.
 MIT students are also strong contributors to the vibrant arts culture that permeates campus life.

 The MIT List Visual Arts Center is the Institute’s contemporary art museum.
 Its core mission is to exhibit, collect, and commission visual arts for MIT.
-The List presents six to eight exhibitions annually in conjunction with a broad range of education programs free to both the MIT community and the general public.
-It also maintains and adds to MIT’s permanent collection of more than 3,500 artworks that includes over 60 public sculptures and hundreds of paintings, prints, photographs, and drawings located throughout campus.
-The List Center commissions new works for the MIT Public Art Collection through the MIT Percent-for-Art Program, and oversees the Student Lending Art Program that allows MIT students to annually borrow original works of art from the collection to hang in their living spaces.
+The List presents six to nine exhibitions annually in conjunction with a broad range of education programs free to both the MIT community and the general public.
+It also maintains and adds to MIT’s permanent collection of more than 4,000 artworks, which includes over 60 public sculptures and hundreds of paintings, prints, photographs, and drawings located throughout campus.
+The List Center commissions new works for the MIT Public Art Collection through the MIT Percent-for-Art Program and oversees the Student Lending Art Program that allows MIT students to annually borrow original works of art from the collection to hang in their living spaces.

 Campus